openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ### Step 4.
 Install the Package

 To install and configure the components of the development package for working with specific frameworks, use the commands below.

-Note the commands are different for a Python installation and a C++ installation.
-If you want to develop with Python only, follow the instructions in the "Python" tab.
-If you want to develop with C++, first make sure you have installed OpenVINO Runtime using archive files as stated in the <a href="openvino_docs_install_guides_install_dev_tools.html#cpp-developers">For C++ Developers</a> section at the top of this page, then follow the instructions in the "C++" tab.
+Note that the commands are different for a Python installation and a C++ installation.
+If you want to develop with Python only, follow the instructions in the **Python** tab.
+If you want to develop with C++, first make sure you have installed OpenVINO Runtime using archive files as stated in the <a href="#cpp-developers">For C++ Developers</a> section, then follow the instructions in the **C++** tab.

 @sphinxdirective